darthunix/pgr/README.md

 1. Copies the string from the Rust memory to the palloced one and attaches the pointer and some additional information to `PgMemoryChunk` structure.
 1. Returns `PgMemoryChunk` (it has a C ABI) to PG function, retrieves data and prints the string.

-We should not care about Rust memory as its compiler automatically adds deallocations when the objects runs out of the scope.
+We should not care about GC in Rust as its compiler automatically adds deallocations when the objects run out of the scope.